The term “FOMO” stands for “fear of missing out.” It’s the fear of missing out on opportunities if you don’t act upon

 Just the way you can reward people for taking early decisions, you can also set a deadline to use FOMO marketing to boost sales.

-When your audience sees a deadline on an offer or deal that you’ve put up, a mental clock will start ticking away in their minds.
+When your audience sees a deadline on an offer or deal, such as free shipping, that you’ve put up, a mental countdown timer will start ticking away in their minds.
 This can push them to make impulsive buying decisions.

-A deadline would mean that they would need to take some action before the time runs out, or else they’d miss out on the deal.
+A deadline would mean that they would need to take some action before the time limit runs out, or else they’d miss out on the deal.

 When you use this FOMO marketing technique, your deadlines should be absolute.
 If you keep extending your deadline, it can kill the urgency factor that FOMO is all about.
 It can also hurt your brand image as you didn’t follow what you had stated earlier.